Trujillo Alto, Puerto Rico

 Distinguished Citizens:

-- Tulio Larrinaga – civil engineer and resident commissioner
+- Tulio Larrinaga – civil engineer and Resident Commissioner of Puerto Rico in the United States.

-- Manuel Rivera Morales – sports announcer and commentator
+- Manuel Rivera Morales – sports broadcaster and commentator, known for his coverage of events in Puerto Rico.

 Public Schools sorted by educational levels.